 10 weeks, 2 masterminds, video content, live sessions, performance enhancers (and not the illegal kind), weekly Q+As, time-saving upgrades (like done-for-you workshop presentations and copywriting) and access to a likeminded online community.

 Self Mayd: 3 Project Milestones

 Why we're not like everyone else.

 It’s important we make it clear that this is not a course on branding.
 A) because branding is not brand strategy.
 And B) because it’s not a course.
 Nor is it an attempt to replace the holy grail of Brand Management education (eh eh Mark Ritson).
-You’ll find us somewhere between a dropbox of super useful and relevant videos on how to tackle the core tasks of a Brand Manager and influence others (to get better outcomes), and a kick ass colleague who talks your shop and cheers you on.
+You’ll find us somewhere between a working project (where we bring the framework but you do the framing), a coach who’s helping you be the best you possibly can be (from strategy to creativity), and a kick ass colleague who talks your shop and cheers you on.

 Duration 10 weeks.

 Summary: Identifying the issues and opportunities that will fuel or fault your brand strategy.

 Weeks 1-4 | Six Tasks

 - Brand state of play: A reflection on where your brand has been, and where it’s headed.